brian-lamb-software-engineer/symphAstman/README.md

 to delegate this action to junior developers also, and reduce the learning curve at the same time.

+Installation instructions:
+-place the files in your symfony root
+-open a terminal run the following command
+    `# ./recompile`

+The recompile script will automatically dump and cmpress all assets, and watch them for more development changes.
+Essentially you just need to run this at the start of your work, and sto it at the end of the day, and let it handle your assets for you automatically freeing up your brain for the real work.

 Please see the bin/recompile script for more info.